serverless-nextjs/serverless-next.js/README.md

   return config;
 };
 ```

+Note that if you do not use any API routes, all JS files used only for prerendering static pages are automatically removed from the bundle.
+However, if you use API routes, we do not remove them as they may be used for preview mode.
+There's no official/non-hacky way to identify and remove these JS files not used in preview mode even when API routes are used.
+But we can add a new input to manually exclude them, if needed.

 - Use the `useServerlessTraceTarget` option in `serverless.yml`.
 This will cause Next.js to not bundle dependencies into each page (instead creating lightweight pages) and then `serverless-next.js` will reference a single set of dependencies in `node_modules`.